nik0spapp/wmil/README.md

 <br /> <a href="http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf</a>
 </li></ul>

-A scalable version of the above algorithm based on stochastic gradient descent can be found here: <a href="http://github.com/nik0spapp/wmil-sgd"> wmil-sgd</a>.
+A more scalable version of the above algorithm based on stochastic gradient descent can be found here: <a href="http://github.com/nik0spapp/wmil-sgd"> wmil-sgd</a>.

 Dependencies
 ------------